-Your mind will never tell you what is true for you, only your feelings can tell you that.
-So, if you are disconnected from your own feelings and emotions, you are disconnected from the truth of you.
+If you are disconnected from your own feelings and emotions, you are disconnected from the truth of you.
 This means you will feel unknown and like a stranger to yourself.
-When we say “The truth of you”, what we mean are things like, what you enjoy and what you don’t enjoy, what resonates with you, what you are thinking, what you believe, and most of all, what you really want, need and desire.
+When we say “The truth of you”, what we mean are things like, what you enjoy and what you don’t enjoy, what you are thinking, what you believe, and most of all, what you really want, need and desire.
 These things are the only real accurate measure of who you really are in this life.

 Now pretend you started ignoring your internal guidance system over twenty years ago, when you were very young.
 How far off track do you think you could get in twenty years?
 Potentially you could have gone so astray from the truth of yourself that you have had to tune out your emotional guidance system all together.
 Perhaps you went so far astray that you now experience numbness.
 When you do something that is not in alignment with your own personal truth, your emotional guidance system starts alerting you, (just like a navigation system in a car) that you have missed your exit.
 It does so, with the use of negative emotion.
-In order to continue in the direction you are going, you need to tune out to your emotional guidance system.
+In order to continue in the direction you are going, you need to 'tune out' to your emotional guidance system.
 You have to be listening to something other than your own guidance system.
 Maybe it is another person (like your parents) that you’re listening to, maybe it is a coach, maybe it is a friend, maybe it is society at large that you are listening to… either way, your thoughts (which are not the same thing as your feelings) have been swayed by them and you aren’t listening to yourself.
 It’s like taking duct tape and taping over the top of your compass and turning the volume down on your navigation system.
 You will experience this perpetual ignoring of your emotions as a deadening or a numbing within yourself.
 The good news is, your compass never stops pointing north.
-Your navigation system never stops talking to you, no matter how far down you have turned the volume or how much duct tape you’ve used.
-So all you have to do to get un-lost is to tune back into your feelings and emotions.
-All you have to do is begin to listen to your feelings instead of your thoughts.
+Your navigation system never stops talking to you about your truth, no matter how far down you have turned the volume or how much duct tape you’ve used.
+So all you have to do to get un-lost is to tune back into your feelings and emotions and listen to the personal truth being conveyed by them.
 And be very honest with yourself (even at the risk of hurting other people) about your own personal truth.

 Most of us were raised in a punishment and reward parenting setting.
 This means, when we were children, we learned that the only way we could get love, was to be good.
 We want to be good people so badly that we forsake our own truth (our desires and true personality) to make other people happy.
 We think that this is what makes us good.
 Really, it just makes us lost.
-If you are lost, you have cared (or still do care) much more about other people feeling good than you care about yourself feeling good.
 You have had to get what you want in round about ways instead of in straightforward ways.
-And ironically, this means that you line up with people who do not actually resonate with you, so you will feel fundamentally flawed.
+And ironically, this means that you line up with people who are not compatible with you, so you will feel fundamentally flawed.
 You know on some level that you are surrounded by people who are nothing like you and who would most likely reject the truth of who you really are if they only knew it.
 So you begin to not only feel lost, you begin to also feel alone.
-You do not know that if you allowed yourself to tune back into how you feel and re connect with yourself and your own personal truth (because would no longer be in the vibration of self rejection), you would begin to attract people into your life who truly do resonate with you, and who would be in total approval of your own personal truth, no matter what that is.
+You do not know that if you allowed yourself to tune back into how you feel and re connect with yourself and your own personal truth (because would no longer be in the vibration of self rejection), you would begin to attract people into your life who truly are compatible with you, and who would be in approval of your own personal truth.

 Anyone who is lost suffers from a deeply suppressed story of self-rejection.
 And when we are in a space of self-rejection, we can only attract people who reject the truth of who we are.
 This means that if we are gay, we will be surrounded by religious fundamentalists who hate gays.
 This means if we are afraid of intimacy, we will attract all kinds of people who need us and pull at us for intimacy.
 This means if we crave intimacy, we will attract all kinds of people who are independent and whom don’t want to give their time and energy to us.
 This means, if you are an artist, you will be surrounded by people who are practical nine to five workers, who constantly put down irrational, impractical, irresponsible people who think it’s appropriate to follow their heart.
 You get the point… But the sad part is, because of this rejection that we feel from the people around us (which ultimately stems from our own rejection of our own truth as children in order to fit into the world we were raised in), we begin to feel as if there is something fundamentally wrong with us.